swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-4-reproduce-the-experiment-with-dvc/index.md

 The parameters discussed before - defined in the `params.yaml` file - can be edited to re-run the experiment.
 DVC will track all these parameters and store the outputs' results in its cache so it will not re-run the experiment if not needed.

 Congrats!
 You now have a defined and common way to reproduce the pipeline to create a model.
-The steps will be run only if files or parameters change.
+The steps will be ran only if files or parameters change.

 {% callout type="note" %}
 Want to see what the result of this step should look like?
 Have a look at the Git repository directory here: [step-4-reproduce-the-experiment-with-dvc](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-4-reproduce-the-experiment-with-dvc)